tahahaque-dev/tahahaque-dev.github.io/_portfolio/portfolio-2.md

 Description
 =======
-This project outlines a strategy utilizing batteries for improved energy use in a third world setting
+This project outlines a strategy utilizing batteries for improved energy use in a third world setting!

 Skills Utilized
 =======